hodyroff/scs-training/Virtualization/Support.md

 * Horizontal scaling (using more VMs to work in parallel) is typically easy to do with stateless VMs
 * Vertical scaling (creating larger VMs) is supported by OpenStack
     - You can hot(un)plug disks and network ports into running VMs
-    - Changing the number of vCPUs or the amout of memory requires a VM resize operation
+    - Changing the number of vCPUs or the amour of memory requires a VM resize operation
         * This causes a reboot of the VM
         * Don't forget to confirm the resize after the rebooted VM has been checked
 * Autoscaling (horizontal scaling) in OpenStack can be done via [heat](https://wiki.openstack.org/wiki/Heat/AutoScaling) orchestration templates